Ayushverma135/Python-Game/README.md

 1. Clone the repository.
 2. Install Python.
 3. Navigate to the project directory.
-4. Run the game.py file.
+4. Run the desired game file.